Top 5 Places to Eat Ōmi Beef in Shiga: A Taste of Japan’s Oldest Wagyu Legacy

 In Omihachiman City, Kankankan offers high-quality wagyu, including Omi beef, in a glass-walled space overlooking the Hira Mountains and Lake Biwa.
 The attached butcher shop carefully selects meats, providing guests with an unforgettable dining experience that blends tradition with modernity.

 Situated in Omihachiman City, Marutake Oumi Nishikawa is an Omi beef specialist with a traditional Japanese-style exterior.
-They source their beef directly from their own farm, ensuring exceptional quality.
+They source their beef directly from their farm, ensuring exceptional quality.
 The sukiyaki set, featuring beef boiled in a sweet soy sauce stock, is a popular choice among patrons.

 Located near Hikone Castle, Sennaritei Kyara specializes in dry-aged Omi beef cuisine.
 Their menu features intricate course-style Japanese dishes, shabu-shabu, sukiyaki, and steaks, allowing guests to experience the true pleasure of Omi beef in a traditional setting.